-See also standing orders 15(b)(xii) and (xvii).
+See also Standing Orders 15(b)(xii) and (xvi) above.

-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to Standing Order 23(a) above, any two Councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.